Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Modelling Framework: Approaches and Metrics to Characterise Network Flexibility

 \subsection{Network Flexibility as a Cost-minimising OPF Problem}

-The flexibility of a distribution network can also be characterised by the cost of flexible units activation \cite{Silva2018,Riaz2021}.
+For each feasible operating point (a flexibility service request), the aggregated flexibility of a distribution network can be characterised by the costs associated with the flexible power of available units \cite{Silva2018,Riaz2021}.
 A cost-minimisation model can identify the cheapest units to be activated for providing a specific flexible power request, naturally capturing their contributions to the network aggregated flexibility.
-A generalised formulation of such models can be described as given in \eqref{Flex_OPF: objective1}-\eqref{Flex_OPF: feasibility from Model1}.
+Given a flexibility request ($P_{n}^\prime$,$Q_{n}^\prime$), i.e., a new operating point requested for a flexibility service at the reference bus, the cost-minimising OPF problem can be formulated as presented in \eqref{Model cost: objective}-\eqref{Model cost: Q request}.
+Objective function \eqref{Model cost: objective} minimises the costs of upward and downward regulations for all flexible units available in the network.
+Note that the units' cost functions $C_{n,f}$ can set different costs for producing and consuming flexible active or reactive power.
+Constraints of the modified DistFlow model and the aggregated power equations are introduced in \eqref{Model cost: DistFlow}, \eqref{Model cost: Pn_ref Qn_ref}.
+Aggregated active and reactive power at the new operating point requested is defined in \eqref{Model cost: P request}, \eqref{Model cost: Q request}.